ds-modules/curriculum-guide/workflow/.ipynb_checkpoints/distributing-notebooks-checkpoint.md

 # Distributing Notebooks

-We recommend using interact links to distribute notebooks to students.
-Interact links are described in detail below.
+We recommend using interact links to distribute notebooks to students. nbgitpuller links are described in detail below.
 If you do not wish to use interact links, you can distribute assignments through bCourses as well.
 In this case, after you have uploaded the files to bCourses, students will need to download them and then upload them to their own JupyterHub accounts.

 ### The Steps